MArhamAA1422/b6-learning/adonis/adonis.doc.md

 - Do not access the ALS at the top level of any module because modules in Node.js are cached.
 - **Static properties** (not methods) of any class are evaluated as soon as the module is imported; hence, you should not access the HTTP context within static properties.
 - **Event handlers** are executed after the HTTP request finishes.
 Therefore you should refrain from attempting to access the HTTP context inside them.

+### Application

+The **Application class** does all the heavy lifting of wiring together an AdonisJS application.
+You can use this class to know about the environment in which your app is running, get the current state of the application, or make paths to specific directories.

+### Scaffolding and codemods

+Scaffolding refers to the process of generating source files from static templates (aka stubs), and codemods refer to updating the TypeScript source code by parsing the AST.